spatie/laravel-dynamic-servers/docs/basic-usage/using-multiple-server-types.md

 When configuring the package, you probably will have [configured a default server type](/docs/laravel-dynamic-servers/v1/basic-usage/configuring-your-first-server-type).

-The package can handle multiple servers types.
+The package can handle multiple server types.
 Here's how you can configure another server type using the `new` method.

 ```php
 $serverType = ServerType::new('big')